-Table 5-32 shows units that have provided Part V reliability service to PJM, including the Indian River 4 unit, which began providing RMR service on June 1, 2022, and is expected to end on February 24, 2025.
-185 Only two of nine owners have used the deactivation avoidable cost rate approach.
+Table 5-32 shows units that have provided Part V reliability service to PJM, including the Indian River 4 unit, which began providing RMR service on June 1, 2022, and ended on February 24, 2025.191 Only two of nine owners have used the deactivation avoidable cost rate approach.
 The other seven owners used the cost of service recovery rate.
-For units using the cost of service recovery rate option, revenues have averaged about 3.8 times the corresponding market
+For units using the cost of service recovery rate option, revenues have averaged about 3.8 times the corresponding market price of capacity while for units using the deactivation avoidable cost rate, revenues have averaged about 1.6 times the corresponding market price of capacity.192